DominikFX/ITMD361-Project3/README.md

-# ITMD361-Project3
+# ITMD361-Project2
-The third part/project for the ITMD-361 class
+The second part/project for the ITMD-361 class